FAQ

 12. What level of experience should I list when registering?

 At Chica Brava, we have the resources and expertise to accommodate all surfing levels during the same week, from first-time beginners to advanced surfers.
 Before your arrival, we like to have a good idea of your experience so we can plan accordingly.
-You might find it helpful to review our surf levels page to ascertain your category
+Please use our surf levels designations which can be found here.

 13. What’s a typical day look like at Chica Brava?